 - If you do get cold, do something about it.
 Isometric exercises can be performed with minimal movement (so you don’t create drafts) and can generate quite a bit of heat.

 - Fill your water bottle with boiling water.
-Place the water bottle by the inside of your thigh which will warm the blood in major arteries which will help warm up your entire body.
+Cover the water bottle with one of your socks, and place the water bottle by the inside of your thigh which will warm the blood in major arteries.
+This will help warm up your entire body.

 - Take a pee bottle to bed, so if you wake up and need to go to relieve yourself, you can do it with minimal movement.
 Just make sure your pee bottle is a different shape from your water bottle.